n2048-creative-technology/blender-robstride/README.md

 - CAN Settings
   - Channel: e.g., can0, CH0
   - Baudrate: e.g., 1000000
-  - Show Simulated Nodes: if enabled, Scan/Connect will create two simulated motors
+  - Show Simulated Nodes: if enabled, Scan/Connect will create two simulated nodes
   - Network: Connected/Disconnected indicator
   - Buttons:
-    - Scan: discover motors (sim or real depending on the toggle)
+    - Scan: discover nodes (sim or real depending on the toggle)
     - Connect/Disconnect: open/close the CAN connection; on connect, scan and prepare nodes
     - Save/Load: export/import JSON configuration
     - Install Deps: visible only when dependencies are missing

-- Motor Nodes
+- node Nodes
   - Name: editable, preserved across scans and config saves/loads
-  - ID: motor/node ID (read-only)
+  - ID: node/node ID (read-only)
   - Online/Offline: current node status
-  - Object: link a Blender object to this motor
+  - Object: link a Blender object to this node
   - Mode: Run or Learn
   - Parameters: Kp, Ki, Kd (defaults 1, 0, 0), Scale, Offset

 Run vs Learn Behavior
 - Run Mode
-  - The add-on evaluates the object’s keyframed Z rotation (if any) at the current frame and sends it to the motor.
+  - The add-on evaluates the object’s keyframed Z rotation (if any) at the current frame and sends it to the node.
   - If no animation is present, it falls back to the object’s live Z rotation.
   - No keyframes are written in Run mode.

 - Learn Mode
-  - Motors are disabled; encoder position is read each frame, converted using scale/offset, and written into the object’s Z rotation.
+  - nodes are disabled; encoder position is read each frame, converted using scale/offset, and written into the object’s Z rotation.
   - The Z rotation is keyframed every frame during playback.
   - If a keyframe exists at the current frame, it is replaced so encoder data always takes priority for that frame.